-This American goulash recipe is a hearty mix of ground beef, macaroni, and tomato sauce.
+This American Goulash is a hearty mix of ground beef, macaroni, and tomato sauce.
 It’s all cooked in one pot for a quick and easy dinner the whole family will love.
-Whip up this dish any night of the week, and prepare for that delicious comfort food coma!
+Whip up this American Chop Suey any night of the week, and prepare for that delicious comfort food coma!

 What makes this American goulash recipe so easy?
 All you have to do is throw these simple ingredients into a pot and let it cook!

 - Ground Beef: Ground beef or hamburger meat is the best option for a quick, one-pot recipe like this.

 - Onion: I recommend using yellow onion for the best flavor.
 If you like red onions, use them as a topping instead.

 - Broth: Beef broth tastes best, but you can substitute chicken broth or vegetable broth if you need to.

 - Diced Tomatoes: Grab a can of regular diced tomatoes for convenience.